 Although children seem to be relatively invulnerable to the worst health effects of COVID-19 — a silver lining as the virus shuts down public life and overwhelms hospitals — they are not immune to its domino effects, like lost jobs, closed schools and interrupted social services.

-In Connecticut, providers of legal services for children and youth are trying to protect them from the dislocation wrought by the virus.
+In Connecticut, providers of legal services, like Solicitors in Southend, for children and youth are trying to protect them from the dislocation wrought by the virus.

 Attorney Alice Rosenthal leads the pediatric medical-legal partnership at Yale New Haven Hospital.
 The partnership is designed to help address health issues that stem from or are worsened by children’s surroundings: factors which include things like socioeconomic status, housing conditions and food security.
 The low-income families she works with, Rosenthal said, are already under a tremendous amount of pressure on a daily basis.

 “This is just sort of pushing everyone over the edge, financially, emotionally and physically,” she told the News.

 Rosenthal said that one of her biggest concerns was food security.
 “All my clients are having food struggles,” she said.

 Rosenthal said she is helping the parents of her clients understand their options, such as learning how to apply online for unemployment or WIC — the Special Supplemental Nutrition Program for Women, Infants and Children — and directs clients to some food pantries that are still open.
 Rosenthal has bought groceries for some clients herself and dropped off the food on their doorsteps.